fadhlillah2/fadhlillah2/README.md

 💡 My main goal is to contribute to open-source projects that aim to make a significant impact on society and help newcomers on their journey in the tech world.

+Please replace "John Doe", "johndoe", and "johndoe@example.com" with your real name, username, and email, respectively.

+The profile contains the following sections:

+- Brief personal introduction
+- List of languages and tools
+- Brief about career, principles, and experiences
+- Personal goal and passions
+- Contact information
+- GitHub stats

+Also, the URL for GitHub stats needs to be replaced with the actual URL that provides the stats for the desired GitHub user.
+The theme can also be changed according to preference.

 👥 I enjoy teamwork, and I believe that great things are never done by one person, they're done by a team of people.

 💬 Feel free to ask me about anything, I am happy to help!